AviatrixSystems/Docs/HowTos/custom_mapped_solution.rst

 Site2Cloud (S2C) Custom Network Mapped Solutions Workflow
 ===========================================================================================

-This document describes a few scenarios of overlapping networking CIDRs and their solutions.
+This document describes a solution to solving network connectivity issues where there are overlapping network CIDRs.
 The solution uses the Custom Mapped under the `Mapped` option of Aviatrix `Site2Cloud <https://docs.aviatrix.com/HowTos/site2cloud.html>`_ feature when building IPSEC tunnels.

-Custom Mapped Site2Cloud provides the advantage of not having to configure individual SNAT/DNAT rules, also it gives flexibility to do all kind of address translations (e.g. Many-to-Many, Many-to-One etc.)
+Custom Mapped Site2Cloud provides the advantage of not having to configure individual SNAT/DNAT rules, also it gives flexibility to build address translations of all scenarios. (e.g. Many-to-Many, Many-to-One etc.)

 This document covers examples with Aviatrix Transit Gateway only and below topology will be used for all scenarios.